zobront/billy-the-bull/walkthrough.md

 But what about transferFrom on ERC721s?
 That doesn't return anything.

-Since all the assets are stored in the validAssets mapping, it means that NFTs can be subbed in as paymentTokens.
+Since all the ERC20s and ERC721s are stored in the same validAssets mapping, it means that an NFT can be subbed in as the paymentToken.

-Since they have a transferFrom function with the same signature, if it's used, it'll revert.
+Since they have a transferFrom function with the same signature, if it's use (and doesn't revert), it'll return nothing and revert in NFTOutlet.sol.

 Note that the NFT transfer has to succeed for this to happen (otherwise it'll revert on the call and be caught by the try catch block).